phug-php/phug/CONTRIBUTING.md

 ## Code of Conduct

-We worked hard to provide this pug port.
-And we get any profit of it.
+We worked hard to provide this pug port to you for free.
 That's why we ask you to be polite and respectful.
 For example, when you report an issue, please use human-friendly sentences ("Hello", "Please", "Thanks", etc.)